adriandevos/Tobacco-Obesity-Rates/README.md

 However, from 2005-2010, there is a positive correlation between percentage of everyday smokers and obesity rates.
 Unfortunately, there is also the same correlation between non-smokers and obesity rates.
 It is possible that the relationship is much more complicated than a direct correlation.

 Additionally, obesity rates are rising consistently every year, while smoking rates are declining every year.
-However, from 2005-2010, there is a positive correlation between percentage of everyday smokers and obesity rates.
-Unfortunately, there is also the same correlation between non-smokers and obesity rates.
-It is possible that the relationship is much more complicated than a direct correlation.